glimmer-labs/wolfi-php/README.md

 - Easy installation of extra PHP extensions supported by Wolfi
 - Automatic detection and installation of extensions required by your Composer dependencies
 - Adds www-data user and group for FPM process (not installed by default)
+- Supports using FrankenPHP as an alternative to base PHP (uses [Shyim repository](https://github.com/shyim/wolfi-php))

 ## Available Scripts